madpiano/2019-432/quizzes/README.md

 ## Quiz 2

 Quiz 2 will be made available to you by noon on 2019-04-19.
-Your deadline to complete the Quiz is 2 PM On 2019-04-22.
+Your deadline to complete the Quiz is 2 PM on 2019-04-22.
 It will cover material discussed throughout the semester, especially in March and April (up through 2019-04-18).

 ### Grading